Saudi Arabia should double VAT to 10%

 If Saudi were to move ahead with a rate raise, the IMF suggests it do so in coordination with the other Gulf states.
 This could mean delaying any rise until at least 2022 as the remaining states launch their VAT regimes.

-Latest Saudi news
+Saudi Arabia VAT news